 This can be problematic when landlords use discriminatory practices to screen tenants.

 On April 11, 1968, President Lyndon Johnson signed the Civil Rights Act of 1968.

 Title VIII of the Act is also known as the Fair Housing Act (of 1968).

-The Act prohibited discrimination concerning the sale, rental, and financing of housing based on race, religion, national origin, sex, (and as amended) handicap and family status.
-This all according to HUD.gov.
+The Act prohibited discrimination concerning the sale, rental, and financing of housing based on race, religion, national origin, sex, (and as amended) handicap, and family status.
+This is all according to HUD.gov.

 The U.S. Government included landlords in this Act because of their ability to shape the diversity of a neighborhood.

 It’s imperative that landlords understand not to discriminate in their decision-making of who to choose as a renter.

 This is commonly seen in advertising listings where a landlord shows preference towards a certain type of renter.